Mike D'Atri, Owner

-John is a retired US Army Green Beret Sargent Major who has been riding and wrenching on bikes all of his life and simply loves to be around them.
+John is a retired US Army Green Beret Sargent Major who also got his passion for motorcycles at an early age being influenced also by people in his family has been riding and wrenching on bikes all of his life and simply loves to be around them.

-Although John describes himself as nothing more than a booger eating moron, he's a full time fixture at Burnout Alley who brings years of experience to the table and is a valuable asset to the shop
+Although John describes himself as nothing more than a booger eating moron who is, let's just say very passionate about Ted Nugent not being in the Rock N Roll Hall of Fame, he's a full time fixture at Burnout Alley who brings years of experience to the table and is a valuable asset to the shop.

 Elves, Magicus Mechanicus

-Over the years, but especially the last few before John and David Joined the shop full time there have been numerous rumors swirling around Burnout Alley.
-One in particular was the shop didn't have a mechanic?
+Over the years, but especially the last few before John and any real help joined the shop full time, there have been numerous rumors swirling around Burnout Alley.
+One peculiar rumor in particular was the shop didn't have a mechanic?
 Yet, all these performance engine builds, new motors and other complicated repairs kept rolling out the door.
 It seemed to be a true, head scratching mystery.